Bryukh/labyrinth-algorithms/README.md

 check all nodes in current level.
 For a graph search, it's very important to write all of the visited nodes, or we can get ourselves into a loop.

-BFS is optimal for this mission and is guaranteed to find the best solution that exists.
+BFS is optimal and is guaranteed to find the best solution that exists.
 Time complexity for BFS (worst case) is O(|V|+|E|), where |V| is a number of nodes and
 |E| is a number of edges in the graph.